awasthiabhijeet/PIE/README.md

   # PIE: Parallel Iterative Edit Models for Local Sequence Transduction
-  [WIP]Grammatical Error Correction using BERT
+ Fast Grammatical Error Correction using BERT

   Code and Pre-trained models accompanying our paper "Parallel Iterative Edit Models for Local Sequence Transduction" (EMNLP-IJCNLP 2019)

 We present PIE, a BERT based architecture for local sequence transduction tasks like Grammatical Error Correction.
-  Unlike existing approaches which model GEC as a task of translation from "incorrect" to "correct" language, we pose GEC as local sequence editing task.
-  Sequence editing happens in a sequence labelling set-up where parallel, non-autoregressive edits are made to the input sentence.
-  PIE models for GEC are 5 to 15 times faster than existing state of the art architectures and still maintain a competitive accuracy.
+Unlike the standard approach of modeling GEC as a task of translation from "incorrect" to "correct" language, we pose GEC as local sequence editing task.
+We further reduce local sequence editing problem to a sequence labeling setup where we utilize BERT to non-autoregressively label input tokens with edits.
+We rewire the BERT architecture (without retraining) specifically for the task of sequence editing.
+We find that PIE models for GEC are 5 to 15 times faster than existing state of the art architectures and still maintain a competitive accuracy.
+For more details please see the paper.

  ## Datasets
  * All the public GEC datasets used in the paper can be obtained from [here](https://www.cl.cam.ac.uk/research/nl/bea2019st/#data)
+ * [Synthetically created datasets](https://drive.google.com/open?id=1bl5reJ-XhPEfEaPjvO45M7w0yN-0XGOA) (perturbed version of 1 billion word corpus) divided into 5 parts to train 5 independent ensembles. (all the ensembles are further finetuned using the public GEC datasets mentioned above.)

  ## Pretrained Models
  * [PIE as reported in the paper](https://storage.cloud.google.com/gecabhijeet/pie_model.zip?_ga=2.140659505.-2027708043.1555853547)